Kia EV9 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Kia EV9 are $1,674 a year for full coverage.
-Comprehensive insurance costs approximately $444, collision insurance costs $874, and liability insurance is estimated at $246.
-Buying just liability costs approximately $298 a year, and insurance for high-risk drivers costs $3,630 or more.
-16-year-old drivers cost the most to insure at up to $5,742 a year.
+Average insurance rates for a Kia EV9 are $1,674 a year with full coverage.
+Comprehensive insurance costs on average $444 each year, collision costs $874, and liability coverage is $246.
+A liability-only policy costs around $298 a year, with high-risk insurance costing $3,630 or more.
+Teen drivers receive the highest rates at $5,742 a year or more.

 Average premium for full coverage: $1,674

-Price estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all states and for all EV9 models.
+Estimates include $500 policy deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all U.S. states and EV9 models.

 Use the form below to get customized rates for your location.